jamesxdigital/jamesxdigital.com/emojilibrary/index.md

   <label for="collapse2" class="collapse-head">Are the Apple emojis available in this plugin? 🍏</label>
   <div class="collapse-content">
     <div>
       Sadly not.
-Unlike the other emoji sets avaible in this plugin, Apple have not made their emojis images open source.
+Unlike the other emoji sets avaible in this plugin, Apple have not made their emoji images open-source.
 Therefore, it is not possible to use any of the Apple emojis images without getting permission from Apple’s legal department.
     </div>
   </div>
 </div>